wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Changelog ==

+= 3.0.4 – Released on 19 May 2025 =
+* Enhancement: Improved license handling code for the Pro version.
+* New: Added an Admin UI tab for the "Features" section.
+* New: Compatibility with WordPress (6.8.1) and WooCommerce (9.9.4).

 = 3.0.3 – Released on 05 May 2025 =
 * New: Compatibility with WordPress (6.8.1) and WooCommerce (9.8.5).